 Each share of Series A Preferred Stock is convertible at any time at the holder's option into a number of shares of common stock equal to \$1,000 divided by the Conversion Price.
 Notwithstanding the foregoing, we shall not effect any conversion of Series A Preferred Stock, with certain exceptions, to the extent that, after giving effect to an attempted conversion, the holder of shares of Series A Preferred Stock (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of our common stock in excess of 4.99% (or, at the election of the purchaser, 9.99%) of the shares of our common stock then outstanding after giving effect to such exercise.
-For additional information, see "Description of Capital Stock" on page 47 of this prospectus.
+For additional information, see "Description of Capital Stock" on page 51 of this prospectus.

-- [•] shares

-- [•] shares
+Shares of common stock underlying the warrants

+8,405,316 shares (excluding any over-allotment shares)

+Common stock to be outstanding after this offering

+7,282,601 shares (assuming no conversion of the Series A Preferred Stock and no exercise of the Series A Warrants or Series B Warrants)

+Series A Preferred Stock to be outstanding after this offering

-- [•] shares
+3,987 shares

+Over-allotment option

-Over-allotment option The underwriters have the option to purchase up to [●] additional shares of common stock and up to [●] additional warrants at the price to the public less the underwriting discounts and commissions.
-The over-allotment option may be used to purchase shares of common stock and/or warrants as determined by the underwriters, but such purchases cannot exceed an aggregate of [●]% of the number of shares of common stock and warrants sold in the offering.
-The over-allotment option is exercisable for [●] days from the date of this prospectus.
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$ [●] million.
+We have granted the underwriters an option to purchase additional shares of common stock equal to 15% of the shares (including shares of common stock underlying the Series A Preferred Stock) sold in the primary offering and/or additional Series A common warrants and/or Series B common warrants equal to 15% of the Series A common warrants and Series B common warrants sold in the primary offering at the public offering price per share of common stock and the public offering price per warrant of \$0.01, less the underwriting discounts and commission.
+This option is exercisable, in whole or in part, for a period of 45 days from the date of this prospectus.

+Use of proceeds

+We estimate that the net proceeds to us from this offering will be approximately \$11.4 million, assuming no exercise by the underwriters of their over-allotment option.
 We intend to use net proceeds from this offering for working capital and general corporate purposes.

+Nasdaq Capital Market symbol

+YTEN

+Risk factors

-NASDAQ Capital Market symbol YTEN Risk factors Investing in our securities involves a high degree of risk.
-See "Risk Factors" on page 9 of this prospectus to read about factors that you should consider carefully before buying our securities.
+Investing in our securities involves a high degree of risk.
+See "Risk Factors" on page 10 of this prospectus to read about factors that you should consider carefully before buying our securities.

-The number of shares of common stock that will be outstanding after this offering is based on 2,879,550 shares outstanding as of June 30, 2017, and excludes:
+The number of shares of common stock that will be outstanding after this offering is based on 3,454,601 shares outstanding as of September 30, 2017, and excludes: